 Queenette Basil Care

 A tender annual, Queenette basil can be grown in USDA zones 4-10.
 Sow seeds either indoors or directly into the garden 1-2 weeks after the average last frost date for your region.
-Sow in well-drained soil with plenty of organic matter and a pH of between 6.0-7.5 in full sun, at least 6 hours per day of direct sunlight.
+Sow in well-drained soil with plenty of organic matter and a pH of between 6.0-7.5 in full sun, and make sure the plant gets at least 6 hours per day of direct sunlight.

 Once the plant has established, growing Queenette basil requires very little care.
 Keep the soil moist and pinch off any seed heads to extend the plant’s life and encourage bushing.
 Because Queenette is a tender herb, protect it from frosts and low temperatures.